-For further questions after 20 September you can contact: email@example.com or, for general information, speak to our customer service team: 01865 792422
+For further questions you can contact: email@example.com or, for general information, speak to our customer service team: 01865 792422

-Parks Road is proposed as a quietway that provides a link into the Banbury Road/St Giles quickway.
-Quietways are well-connected cycle routes, with similar principles as quickways but following highway routes with lower traffic activity and are less direct.
+- Parks Road: Quietway (a well-connected cycle route – to link to Banbury Road/St Giles quickway, with similar principles as quickways but following highway routes with lower traffic activity and less direct)

 - Abingdon Road (20mph speed limit)